Acceptance and Waiting List

 Q – When will I know if I am accepted or on the waiting list?

 A – All notifications, both acceptance and waiting list, are emailed on or about May 1.
+These lists are also published on our website.
 Please do not contact us for this information unless it is well beyond this date.
 Be on the lookout for the notice.

 Q – If I am on the waiting list, can I contact the Camp to see what my chances are of getting in?